Vermont is a breathtakingly beautiful state with lush forests and stunning mountain vistas.

 14. Canadian Tiger Swallowtail

 The Canadian Tiger Swallowtail(Papilio canadensis) is one of Vermont’s most beautiful butterflies.
-It is recognized for its vibrant yellow wings and black stripes, resembling a tiger’s.
+It is recognized for its vibrant yellow wings and black stripes, which resemble those of a tiger.

 The female Canadian Tiger Swallowtail has a larger wingspan than the male, reaching up to 4.5 inches, while the males have a wingspan of up to 3.5 inches.